Preboarding & onboarding software for frontline teams

 One kanban your shift manager already reads.
 Each new hire is a card.
 Each step — a module, a test, homework approved by the mentor.

-Tracks · Kanban with checklists · Tests · Homework with manager review · SSO (Google, Microsoft, SAML / OIDC) · Multilingual UI · Mobile-first web
+Tracks · Kanban with checklists · Course & test builder · Homework review · Individual development plans · SSO (Google, Microsoft, SAML / OIDC) · Multilingual UI · Mobile-first web

 If this sounds like your week